swipswaps/Hagar/DESIGN.md

     void Reset();
 }

-// Implementation holds the IInvokable struct public abstract class InvocationHolder : IInvokable // All invocation methods are forwarded to the IInvokable struct held by the subclass.
+// Implementation holds the IInvokable struct.
+// Why do it this way?
+We could make public abstract class InvocationHolder : IInvokable
 {
 }

 // Specialized at runtime, based upon deserialized type.
-// This type can be pooled (and reset between uses by `holder.Payload = default`) public class InvocationHolder<TInvokable> : InvocationHolder where TInvokable : IInvokable {
+// This type can be pooled (and reset between uses by `holder.Payload = default`)
+// All invocation methods are forwarded to the IInvokable struct held by the subclass. public class InvocationHolder<TInvokable> : InvocationHolder where TInvokable : IInvokable {
     // Generated code sets this value